Carl Brandon Society

 The Carl Brandon Society is an organization originating within the science fiction community.
-Their mission "is to increase racial and ethnic diversity in the production of and audience for speculative fiction."
-Their vision is "a world in which speculative fiction, about complex and diverse cultures from writers of all backgrounds, is used to understand the present and model possible futures; and where people of color are full citizens in the community of imagination and progress."
+Their mission "is to increase racial and ethnic diversity in the production of and audience for speculative fiction".
+Their vision is "a world in which speculative fiction, about complex and diverse cultures from writers of all backgrounds, is used to understand the present and model possible futures; and where people of color are full citizens in the community of imagination and progress".

 The Society was founded in 1997 following discussions at the feminist science fiction convention WisCon 23 in Madison, Wisconsin.
 It was named after "Carl Brandon", a fictional black fan writer created in the mid-1950s by Terry Carr and Pete Graham.
-This also alludes to the James Tiptree, Jr. Award, named after the fictional male persona used by the writer long known as "James Tiptree, Jr.".
+This also alludes to the James Tiptree, Jr. Award, named after the fictional male persona used by the writer long known as James Tiptree Jr.

 The Society maintains annuals lists of fantastical works published by writers of color.

-in 2023 the society was award a Special Locus Award for "Developing Diversity In Genre Communities".
+In 2023 the society was awarded a Special Locus Award for "Developing Diversity In Genre Communities".